LifanLiang/EM_BMF/README.md

 # model.X_hat: reconstructed Boolean matrix from U and Z. Note that values in X_hat is continuous within [0,1]
 print('Reconstruction error:', np.abs((model.X_hat>0.5)-X).mean())

-# You can also select the right number of factors by looking at the AIC
+# You can also try to find the right number of factors by searching for the minimum AIC
 model.AIC

 ```